 1. Genetics

-The main reason behind their shorter lifespan is their genetics.
-Some betta fish may have a genetic predisposition to certain health issues or shorter lifespans.
-For example, a blue betta is more likely to suffer from a tumor than other bettas.
-Similarly, female plakat are known for their robustness and longer lifespan compared to longer-tailed bettas.
-I once had a female plakat who lived to the ripe old age of 5, while a veil-tail male with longer fins barely lived for two years.
+Similarly, a blue betta is more likely to suffer from a tumor than other bettas.
+I once had a female plakat who lived to the ripe old age of 5, while a veil-tail male with longer fins barely lived for 2 years.

-2. Unethical breeding
+2. Unethical Breeding

-Unfortunately, bettas are often overbred, leading to unavoidable underlying health issues.
-Breeders often resort to unethical practices to achieve specific physical traits, which worsen the condition of bettas.
-Most of the time, breeders prioritize certain aesthetic traits over health traits, resulting in bettas with weaker immune systems.
 I once had a rose-tail betta that had been bred for extravagant, ruffled fins, but it later had difficulty swimming, which ultimately resulted in its earlier death.

 Tips for Extending Your Betta’s Lifespan

 Aquatic creatures, in general, are considered hard to keep alive because they require a life-support environment, unlike other pets.
 Bettas, specifically, are among the most difficult to keep alive due to their sensitive behavior and susceptibility to diseases.
 However, with proper care from the start, they are relatively easy to keep alive.
-How can you ensure your betta lives as long as possible?
-It comes down to many factors, which we discuss below.

 1. Select Your Fish Wisely

-When buying fish, I prioritize choosing reputable breeders and pet stores.
+When buying fish, we prioritize choosing reputable breeders and pet stores.
 Many store owners selectively breed bettas, which can lead to shorter lifespans.
-Therefore, I always look for bettas that are naturally bred and show no signs of weakness or illness, such as damaged fins or discoloration.
+Therefore, always look for bettas that are naturally bred and show no signs of weakness or illness, such as damaged fins or discoloration.
 It’s important to consider the betta’s genetics when making a purchase, as some fish have genetically shorter lifespans.

 2. Choose Adequate Tank Size

 Acquire a tank that is large enough to replicate the betta fish’s natural habitat.
 It is recommended to start with at least a 5-gallon tank, as anything smaller will not provide enough space for the fish to swim and explore comfortably.
-Remember, the larger the tank, the happier the betta fish will be.
-Therefore, if your budget and space permit, it’s best to choose a larger tank.
-To choose right tank size, go through our complete article so that you have a better understanding of the betta tank size.

-3. Use High Water Quality
+3. Use High Quality Water

-Maintain a temperature between 78° and 82°F and a pH between 6.5 to 8.
-The water should be dechlorinated, tested for pathogens, and metal-free.
-Never use tap water that hasn’t been conditioned for betta fish.
 Make sure to use a water conditioner to completely remove chlorine, chloramine, and heavy metals from tap water.
 This will guarantee that the water is safe for your betta fish.
 Additionally, partial water changes (20-25%) should be performed weekly.

-4. Feed Balanced Diet
+5. Feed Balanced Diet

 A balanced diet rich in nutrients ensures that bettas live longer.
 Make sure to feed your betta a diverse diet consisting of high-quality betta pellets.
 In addition to regular fish food, you can also feed your fish frozen or live foods like brine shrimp, bloodworms, and daphnia.
-Avoid them feeding fatty foods and instead provide protein-rich options, as bettas are carnivores.
-Avoid overfeeding; give only as much food as the size of their eye since their stomachs are about that size.

-5. Add Decorations
+6. Add Decorations

 Fun Fact